splunk/observability-workshop/content/en/other/bootcamp/docs/apm/api.md

 {{% /tab %}}
 {{< /tabs >}}

-Verify in Splunk APM that traces contain the desired informations: TODO screenshot
+Verify in Splunk APM that traces contain the desired information: TODO screenshot

-[Create a new indexed span tag][index-span-tag] so that the business team is able to breakdown performance per customer profile.
+[Create a new indexed span tag][index-span-tag] so that the business team can breakdown performance per customer profile.

 The milestone for this task is `13custom-instr`.
 It adds the described custom instrumentation.